Orphan Basin

 The Orphan Basin is an area approximately 400 km east-north-east of St. John's, Newfoundland and Labrador in Canada.
-Two exploratory oil wells have been drilled there as it is estimated to have oil reserves of 6-8 billion barrels.
+Two exploratory oil wells have been drilled there as it is estimated to have oil reserves of 26 billion barrels.
 Chevron intends to drill a third well in 2012.

 Introduction

-Taking its name from a nearby geographical feature of the Atlantic Ocean known as the Orphan Knoll, the Orphan Basin lies just to north and is contiguous to the Grand Banks of Newfoundland.
-A wide Mesozoic rift zone, the basin spans 160,000 square kilometres and has been studied and explored by the oil & gas companies ExxonMobil, Chevron, Imperial Oil, and Shell Canada.
-The presence of Late Jurassic sedimentary formations (i.e. source rock) similar to those found in the fruitful nearby Jeanne d'Arc Basin make this of particular interest to oil exploration.
-In contrast to this, by 2004 the area still remained one of the least explored Mesozoic Atlantic oceanic basins.
+Taking its name from a nearby geographical feature of the Atlantic Ocean known as the Orphan Knoll, the Orphan Basin lies just to the north and is contiguous to the Grand Banks of Newfoundland.
+A wide Mesozoic rift zone, the basin spans 160,000 square kilometres and has been studied and explored by the oil and gas companies ExxonMobil, Chevron, Imperial Oil, and Shell Canada.
+The presence of Late Jurassic sedimentary formations (i.e. source rock) similar to those found in the fruitful nearby Jeanne d'Arc Basin makes this of particular interest to oil exploration.
+In contrast to this, by 2004, the area remained one of the least explored Mesozoic Atlantic oceanic basins.

 The basin is divided into three areas for exploration purposes based on ocean water depth, namely: Shallow Water (200–500 metres), Intermediate Water (500–1500 metres), and Deepwater (1500–3000 metres).
 These areas span west to east.

 History of exploration

 The first attempt at exploration of the western, shallow water region of the basin began in 1969 with Shell Canada.
 Seven subsequent exploration wells were drilled between 1974 and 1985 by various oil companies.
-However, these wells failed to penetrate the critical Late Jurassic section which had been so successful in the discovery of oil-rich source rock for adjacent basins.
+However, these wells failed to penetrate the critical Late Jurassic section, which had been successful in the discovery of oil-rich rock sources for adjacent basins.

 As of 2012, Chevron holds a 65% operational stake in the Orphan Basin.
 This stake also consists of an operational license covering 6,040 square kilometres.
-The company has already drilled two wells with plans to drill a third in late 2012.
+The company has already drilled two wells and plans to drill a third in late 2012.

 Geological setting and environment

-Due to its geographical position on the continental margin of Newfoundland, the Orphan Basin received significant proglacial deposits during the late Quaternary period, mostly from ice crossing the continental shelf.
+Due to its geographical position on the continental margin of Newfoundland, the Orphan Basin we received significant proglacial deposits during the late Quaternary period, mostly from ice crossing the continental shelf.
 The Labrador Current also played a role, allowing icebergs and proglacial plumes to provide sediment from more distant sources.
-The western slope of the basin has been recognized as four separate areas based on geomorphology, namely: the North Slope, the slope off Trinity Trough, the South Slope, and the slope off Sackville Spur.
+The western slope of the basin has been recognized as four separate areas based on geomorphology, namely the North Slope, the slope off Trinity Trough, the South Slope, and the slope off Sackville Spur.

 The area has had several events combining extensive tectonic activity with the possibility of halokinesis.
 This has given rise to the development of hydrocarbon traps in the Mesozoic region of the basin.
 These traps are attractive for potential development by the oil & gas industry.